What Is APM?

 - Access APM: You can access APM by creating an Identity and Access Management (IAM) agency and implementing Access Key ID/Secret Access Key (AK/SK) authentication.

-- Data collection: APM can collect data about applications, basic resources, and user experience from Java and PHP probes, and Istio mesh in non-intrusive mode.
+- Data collection: APM can collect data about applications, basic resources, and user experience from Java probes, PHP probes, and Istio mesh in non-intrusive mode.

-- Service implementation: APM supports full-link topology, tracing, transaction analysis, and device-side analysis.
+- Service implementation: APM supports topology, tracing, transaction analysis, and device-side analysis.

 - Service expansion: